caioqf/whipr/README.md

 ## Troubleshooting

 - **No tray icon?**
-  - Make sure the AppIndicator extension is enabled in GNOME Tweaks or via `gnome-extensions enable appindicatorsupport@rgcjonas.gmail.com`.
+  - Make sure the AppIndicator extension is enabled in GNOME Tweaks or via `gnome-extensions`
   - Restart GNOME Shell (`Alt+F2`, type `r`, press Enter).
 - **No notification?**
   - Ensure `libnotify-bin` is installed.